Azure/CARML-Learn/docs/wiki/Lab 0 - Pre-Requisites.md

     )

     if(-not (Get-AzContext)) {
       Write-Warning "In order to execute this function you must be logged into Azure.
+Initiating..."
-Initiating" Connect-AzAccount
+      Connect-AzAccount
     }